Information From Parent Night

 Volunteers and field trip chaperones will be asked to fill out paperwork in the office.
 That paperwork will be valid at all BISD schools for the year.
 Volunteers and guests must check in at the office for each visit.
 You will receive a sticker or badge to wear.
 This is for the safety of all students.
 Beyond morning drop off times, all outside doors will be locked except the front door closest to the office.

 Birthdays: If your child would like to celebrate their birthday with the class, please send me an email and we can arrange it.
 Families can send in a small, self-contained treat in the morning.
 We generally celebrate after lunch or at the end of the day depending on our schedule.
 Students with summer birthdays will be celebrated toward the end of the school year in June.

 *We have several students with food allergies.
-We are a kiwi-free classroom.
+We have students with food allergies.
 Some students will enjoy a treat that they themselves have provided, but it would be helpful to me to have a list of ingredients if possible.
 Feel free to email me if you have any questions about treats and allergies.

 To prevent hurt feelings, birthday party invitations are not dispensed at school.
 Addresses can be found in the Student Directory.
 I will not be able to help with address information due to privacy issues.